 The whole area is largely made up of rainforest, mangrove jungle and canals.
 The village of Tortuguero is located on a sliver of land with mangrove jungle to the west and the Caribbean Ocean to the east.
 There are miles of beautiful sandy beach and this area is one of best places in the world to view a variety of sea turtles as they lay their eggs.
 The main source of income for locals here is eco-tourism.

 Most accommodations are situated right in the jungle, close to the village.
 You won’t have to look far to spot wild flora and fauna.
 I was greeted by a troop of Capuchin monkey’s upon our arrival at my hotel.

 My boyfriend and I stayed at Raja Roja Lodge & Cabina in a cabin raised above the swampy jungle floor.
 A series of boardwalks connect the cabins and we really felt like we were sharing the jungle with its local inhabitants.
 At night we could hear the roar of the howler monkeys resonate through the jungle, with a symphony of jungle voices in the background.

 Get Out And Explore

 During our short stay in Tortuguero, we did an early morning canoe tour to search for wildlife in the mangrove jungle.
 At night we went for guided walk along the beach in search of sea turtles.
 As outdoor enthusiasts and nature lovers, we were in paradise!

-There are options to go wildlife viewing: via motor boat or canoe.
+There are main options for wildlife viewing: via motor boat or canoe.
 After some research we decided to try the canoe, for 2 reasons.
 One, motor boats are disruptive to the wildlife you are trying to view so you might end up scaring them away.
 Two, motor boats cannot access the smaller, narrower channels that row boats can.